XaeroDegreaz/Git-UniTEAM/README.md

 Full merge support coming soon.

 * Mac OS X is not directly supported by the 'git2' plugin provided in this asset.
-HOWEVER you can freely build your own native application bundle from source HERE, and drop it in the 'Plugins' directory of this asset.
+HOWEVER you can freely build your own native application bundle from source <a href="https://github.com/libgit2/libgit2">HERE</a>, and drop it in the 'Plugins' directory of this asset.

 * This asset uses native code plugins -- Pro only.